fasthall/kmeans-service/site/README.md

 * Environment variables: {"DYNAMO_DBNAME": "*your dynamoDB table name*", "S3_BUCKET": "*your S3 bucket name*"}
 * Handler: plot.lambda_handler
 * Role: A role can read from S3 and write to DynamoDB

-Also, in advanced settings increase the timeout to avoid lambda function not able to finish the task.
+* Increase the timeout to 10 seconds to avoid lambda function not able to finish the task.

 ![report](doc/11.png)